 If you don't want to bother reading the full install documentation and just want to install everything in TeX Live, on a Unix-like system, a minimal recipe follows.

-You do not need to remove an installation of a previous release; multiple releases of TL can coexist on the same system.
+You do not need to remove an installation of a previous release, or any system-provided TeX; multiple releases of TL can coexist on the same system without conflict.

 A separate page describes various ways to acquire the software.
 It boils down to either getting the DVD from a TeX user group (ideally by becoming a member), or downloading in various ways.
 Except on Windows, your system must provide a standard Perl installation with the usual core modules.
 (For Windows, TeX Live comes with its own Perl.)